opennetty/opennetty-core/README.md

 To be able to communicate with "In One by Legrand", "MyHome Play" and "MyHome Up" devices, OpenNetty requires listing them in the configuration file.

-For that, you need to a `Device` node with the correct brand/model attributes for each device present in the installation:
+For that, you need to add a `Device` node with the correct brand/model attributes for each device present in the installation:
   - The serial number is required for In One by Legrand and MyHome Play devices and optional for MyHome Up devices.
   - The unit node is not used for MyHome Up devices but is generally required for In One by Legrand and MyHome Play devices.
   - The unit must match one of the unit identifiers offered by the specific device.
 If you're unsure what identifier should be used,